dezmathio/spaghetti_test/README.md

  This one will debug/show a lot of output for each request

- `bundle exec ruby loader.rb debug`
+ `bundle exec ruby loader.rb --debug`

  This one will print it out in a nice table for your own reference, and not email

- `bundle exec ruby loader.rb noemail`
+ `bundle exec ruby loader.rb --noemail`

- This one is self-explanatory (but needs to have debug as argv0, cuz im a lazy programmer)
+ This one is self-explanatory

- `bundle exec ruby loader.rb debug noemail`
+ `bundle exec ruby loader.rb -d -n`

  Happy "load" testing!